Apple M1 Max vs Xeon Gold 5217

 Chip lithography 14 nm 5 nm

-The Apple M1 Max is our recommended choice as it beats the Xeon Gold 5217 in performance tests.
+The M1 Max is our recommended choice as it beats the Xeon Gold 5217 in performance tests.

 Be aware that Xeon Gold 5217 is a server/workstation processor while Apple M1 Max is a notebook one.